A Muddy Road

-"A Muddy Road" is the third episode of the first season of the FX anthology series Fargo.
-The episode aired on April 29, 2014 in the United States on FX.
-It was written by series creator and showrunner Noah Hawley and directed by Randall Einhorn.
-The title refers to the Zen Buddhist kōan known as The Muddy Road.
+"A Muddy Road" is the third episode of the first season of the black comedy crime drama television series Fargo.
+The episode was written by series creator and showrunner Noah Hawley and directed by Randall Einhorn.
+It aired on FX in the United States on April 29, 2014.
+The title refers to the Zen Buddhist kōan of the same name.

 In the episode, Lester Nygaard (Martin Freeman) starts realizing that his involvement in the murders might soon be uncovered, as both Deputy Molly Solverson (Allison Tolman) and hitmen Mr. Wrench (Russell Harvard) and Mr. Numbers (Adam Goldberg) have set their sights on him.
 Meanwhile, Lorne Malvo (Billy Bob Thornton) gives his employer Stavros Milos (Oliver Platt)'s blackmailing affair an unexpected twist.

 The episode was acclaimed by critics, and was seen by 1.87 million viewers.

 Plot

 After being removed from the Hess case, Molly investigates the original car crash and the frozen man in the woods, and learns he was dragged from his workplace in Saint Paul by Malvo, allegedly because the man had a massive gambling debt.
 She obtains a still from the building's security cameras showing the abduction, but Malvo's face is partially obscured.
 Lester returns to work and calls on Gina Hess, Sam's widow, about his life insurance policy.
 She unexpectedly starts flirting with him in an attempt to get more money, unaware that Mr. Wrench and Mr. Numbers are watching from outside.
 Convinced he killed Hess, they later visit Lester's office and threaten him, but leave when Molly unexpectedly arrives.
 Molly claims that she is interested in a life insurance policy and "accidentally" shows Lester the abduction photo containing Malvo's face.
 Lester's reaction convinces her that he recognizes Malvo.

 Molly tells Bill Oswalt about her visit to Lester, but he is only more upset that Molly is still harassing Lester.
 Meanwhile, Malvo informs Don Chumph, the fitness instructor for Stavros's wife, that he knows he is the blackmailer.
 Malvo takes over the blackmail scheme and torments Stavros by exploiting his extreme religious beliefs.
 He kills Stavros' dog, replaces his pain medication with Adderall, and sabotages the plumbing system, causing pig blood to flow out of the shower.

 Gus finally tells his angry superior that he let Malvo off with a warning for speeding, and he is sent to Bemidji to inform their police department.
 He meets Molly for the first time and after seeing him with Greta, she invites them over to her father's restaurant where they share a friendly conversation.